-Consultation has been carried out with the community in Alva using Place Standard.
+Extensive consultation has been carried out with the community in Alva using Place Standard.
 An architect is currently working on a detailed plan of the site and has been asked to produce 2 viable options for the site which will be reported back shortly.
-Further engagement will take place in due course.